Who Checks IDs and How They Are Trained

 4. Date of birth math.
 Calculate the holder's age from the date of birth.
 Trained staff develop fluency at calculating ages from arbitrary dates of birth in under five seconds.
 The calculation also catches inconsistencies between the date of birth and the holder's apparent age.

 5. UV light check.
 Expose the card to a 365nm UV light source.
-Every state has a state-specific UV-fluorescent pattern.
-Staff are trained on the patterns for the states most common at their venue (typically the home state and three or four common nearby states).
-Missing or wrong UV patterns are a strong indicator.
+Every state encodes a UV-fluorescent layer that stays invisible in normal light, and the pattern is state-specific: it commonly includes the state outline, the state seal, or a repeating state abbreviation, layered over or beside the photo.
+Staff are trained on the patterns for the states most common at their venue, typically the home state and three or four common nearby states.
+A missing pattern, a pattern in the wrong place, or one that fluoresces the wrong color is a strong indicator.
 For the deeper background on what the UV elements actually contain and how the AAMVA standard defines them, see fake ID blacklight and UV detection.

 6. Tactile features.
 Run a fingernail across the date of birth area on cards issued since 2010.
 Most state designs include a raised tactile element in this location.
 A smooth surface where a raised element should be is a positive indicator of counterfeit.